A5size/OpenPraparat/README.md

 ### praparat_gui

 #### Keys
-Here is a list of some of the keys and the corresponding operation they perform
+Here is a list of some of the keys and the corresponding operation they perform:
 >W: Move forward <br>
 >A: Move left <br>
 >S: Move backward <br>